Did the Accident Cause the Injury in Louisiana Workers Compensation?

 Fortunately, the employee is not required to resolve all the differing opinions of the medical experts.
 This is because under Louisiana law, it is not necessary for the experts to determine the exact cause of the disability in order for the employee to recover.

 The employee only needs to show by a preponderance of the evidence (which means more likely than not) that somehow the employment caused the disability.
-In fact, employees even seem to benefit at times from a presumption that the accident caused the injury, which may even win out over opposing medical testimony.
+Employees even seem to benefit at times from a presumption that the accident caused the injury, which may even win out over opposing medical testimony.

 When a Louisiana workers compensation judge does attempt to resolve conflicting expert opinions, the medical position which appears more reasonable and more probable in the light of common sense is likely to be chosen as the correct testimony.